Table of Contents

 Did I feel any changes?

-I like the taste of vegan kefir and I feel very good.
+I like the taste of plant based kefir and I feel very good.

 It helps my digestion and since I started drinking it, candida did not return.